Skip to main content

 Which trail has the most elevation gain in Las Palmas de Cocalán National Park?

-If you're looking for elevation gain, Las Palmas de Cocalán National Park has you covered.
-Cerro Poqui boasts the most elevation gain with 6,610 ft of total ascent.
-The park's runner-up is Quebrada Los Canelos - Cerro Poquí, which will get you 5,374 ft of elevation gain.
+Cerro Poqui has the most elevation gain with 6,610 ft of total ascent.
+The park's runner-up is Quebrada Los Canelos - Cerro Poquí, which has 5,357 ft of elevation gain.

 Are there any trails with scenic mountain peak views in Las Palmas de Cocalán National Park?

-Yes, there is 1 trail with a scenic mountain peak view in Las Palmas de Cocalán National Park: Cerro Poqui.
+Yes, there is one trail with a scenic mountain peak view in Las Palmas de Cocalán National Park: Cerro Poqui.